 On February 3, 1993, we opened PT’s Caffe Espresso.
 Our little café consisted of only an espresso machine and a few second hand tables and chairs.
 Taking turns working shifts and learning our craft, our store was overflowing with business within six months.
 We were, in our own eyes, successful.

 We were, and still are, an odd team as business partners, but that’s the beauty of the partnership and the friendship.

 As business in our first store boomed, we made plans for a second store – one we would do on our terms at a better location, with a better design and with the right equipment.
 The doors to the second store opened in 1994.
 Business slowly gained steam and all signs were positive.
 Our goal wasn’t to get rich, or open a national chain; we simply wanted to offer great coffee and hopefully make a little money for ourselves.
 Now was the time to pause and reflect on our accomplishments, and we started by sampling our product.

 I wasn’t pleased.
 It wasn’t good.
 How could we have missed such a crucial step in our process?
 We switched roasters, learned how to brew a better cup, then switched roasters again.
 Nothing, however, seemed to work.
-We were forced to admit our coffee was only (cringe) average.
-And equally distressing was the fact that I couldn’t describe to Fred, or anyone, what I was trying to find in a cup of coffee.
+We were forced to admit our coffee was only average.
+Equally distressing was the fact that I couldn’t describe to Fred, or anyone, what I was trying to find in a cup of coffee.
 For me, explanation was impossible.
 I remember telling Fred I would just know it when I found it.
-I’ve tasted it before and I know we’ll find it.
+I’d tasted it before and I knew we would find it.

 Switching roasters hadn’t been the answer as the freshness of the product seemed to be problem.
 Roasting our own coffee was the only solution.